binod132/DevOps_Handson/ArgoCD/README.md

 Install ArgoCD CLI: choco install argocd-cli argocd admin initial-password -n argocd

-There you go guys: Main Task is to deploy APP using ArgoCD

-I need steps similarly for how to create APP in ArgoCD
+To learn ArgoCD
-Note: Use this official Page
+Note: Use this official Page of ArgoCD https://argo-cd.readthedocs.io/en/stable/getting_started/ Next things to do
-https://argo-cd.readthedocs.io/en/stable/getting_started/

 Part 1: Create APP from ArgoCD portal (UI)
 Part 2: Connect to Github repo of APP
 Part 3: Learn some important features of ArgoCD